The Daily News (Texas): Awards

 The paper has won first place awards from the Associated Press and the Texas Press Association in editorial writing, headline writing and general excellence, as well as breaking news articles.

 Today

 In November 2011 the paper dropped the "Galveston County" moniker and returned to its original name, The Daily News.
 It is currently published by Galveston Newspapers Inc., and owned by the Carmage B. Walls family.
-The Wallses also operate the Houston, Texas-based media group, Southern Newspapers Inc.
+The Wallses also operate the Houston, Texas–based media group Southern Newspapers Inc.

 It is Southern Newspapers' flagship publication and has a circulation of 33,000 in 2008.
-It has a weekday circulation of approx. 14,200 and a weekend circulation of approx.14,900.
+It has a weekday circulation of approximately 14,200 and a weekend circulation of approximately 14,900.